2017-fall-os/2017-fall-malloc-lab-Annadiley/README.md

 The cygwin runtime uses malloc() and brk() extensively.
 It is interesting to compare the output of test1 & myAllocatorTest1.
 All those extra allocated regions are being used by cygwin's libraries!
+# Changes Made By Me:
+A new function, findBestFit and bestFitAllocRegion where implemented to find the block that best fits the amount of memory that is being requestedd.
+ResizeREgion was also modified so that it could adjust the size of r & s if the succesor of these two is free and there is suficient space in r+s.